jpritikin/coach/content/docs/me/sex-ed.md

 #### Parenting

 It's simple: Do you own work.
-If you're in a great state of mind then you can improvise great solutions to any parenting problem.
+If you're in a great state of mind then you can improvise great solutions to any parenting challenge.

 ### Not too intellectual, erotic, disgusting, tragic